dizcza/hashcat-wpa-server/README.md

 * .pmkid and .16800 (PMKID)
 * .22000 (PMKID/EAPOL)

+The server uses [Hashcat Brain](https://hashcat.net/forum/thread-7903.html) transparently for the user (the user is allowed to activate and deactivate the feature).

 Every password cracking researcher is proud of his/her wordlists and rules.
 Here is my strategy of checking the most probable passwords that require only a few minutes to run on any laptop or Raspberry Pi.
 The strategy is marked as `'(fast)'` among wordlist choices in UI.
 They are all run in [`BaseAttack.run_all()`](